Last Updated on August 24, 2023 by Carla Jonas

 What Is Mother of Pearl Jewelry VS Pearl Jewelry?

-If you’re in the market for organic jewelry, mother of pearl jewelry pieces are top choices for 2018.
+If you’re in the market for organic jewelry, mother of pearl jewelry pieces are some of the trendiest choices today.
 It’s the only gemstone created by one of Mother Nature’s living creatures, making it the most organic gem on the planet.

 Pearl jewelry and mother of pearl jewelry are not the same.
-They take on different look in multiple ways.
+They take on different looks in multiple ways.
+What they have in common: they both convey the magical beauty of the seas and shine from every angle, providing a unique iridescence that can’t be replicated.

 What Is Pearl Jewelry?

-When pearl jewelry is created, wholes are usually drilled into the gems, and then they’re strung, as opposed to being set.
+When pearl jewelry is created, holes are usually drilled into the gems (Freshwater Pearls, Akoya gems, South Sea or Tahitian pearls), and then they’re strung, as opposed to being set.
 Pearls are round to round-like gemstones that are very thick and only grow to a particular size.
+More elegant than mother of pearl, pearl necklaces are perfect for special occasions and office outfits.
+Pearl earrings make great staples, as well as statement pieces, depending on their design, while pearl pendants are ideal for accessorizing smart-casual outfits.
+While simple and discreet stud earrings carry a timelessly classic charm, drop earrings are perfect for both daytime wear and eveningwear.

 What Is Mother of Pearl Jewelry?

-Jewelry made from mother of pearl are generally larger pieces created as focal pieces.
+Jewelry pieces made from mother of pearl are generally larger designs created as focal pieces.
 That’s because the material tends to take up the entire interior of the oyster’s shell.
 Mother of pearl set in jewelry pieces will be slightly rounded and very thin.
+One of the best features of mother of pearl: its versatility.
+Suitable for both daytime and eveningwear, mother of pearl makes a great jewelry choice for the office, weekend brunch attire, cocktail parties, special occasions (like New Years Eve outfits) and more.

 The coating of mother of pearl inside the shell of the mollusk can be used to produce jewelry.
-But, because the substance is abundant, these jewelry pieces tend to be less expensive than pearl jewelry pieces.
+But, because the substance is abundant, these jewelry pieces tend to be less expensive than pearl jewelry.

 MOTHER OF PEARL SPOTLIGHT:

 Symbolizing the unique and enigmatic beauty of the ocean, Mother of Pearl carries an aura of mystery and elegance, with a dash of whimsical appeal.
-Find your very own Mother of Pearl jewelry piece in our new collection that features the finest earrings, pendants, rings and more.
+Find your very own Mother of Pearl jewelry piece in our new collection that features the finest earrings, bracelets, pendants, rings and more.
+Perfect for a truly unique milestone, birthday or as an anniversary jewelry gift!